 Victoria Utman, Instructor

-Victoria teaches Ballet, Contemporary, Musical Theatre, and Senior Jazz at ERDC, and is excited to be back again this fall for another year.
-She was a dancer before she could walk, or so she’s told and has taken many dance exams over 18-years of dancing.
-She believes in strong technical training but also encourages her students to embrace their passion for movement and fun in her classes.
-Victoria would like to remind everyone that dancers turn out better and she hopes to see you this fall!
+Victoria teaches a little bit of everything at ERDC, including Ballet, Contemporary, Musical Theatre, Tap, and Jazz.
+She was a dancer before she could walk, or so she’s told and has taken many dance exams over 19-years of dancing.
+Ms. Victoria believes in strong technical training but also encourages her students to embrace their passion for movement and fun in her classes.
+Ms. Victoria would like to remind everyone that dancers turn out better and she hopes to see you this fall!

 Paige Wilson, Senior Assistant

 Paige Wilson has been dancing since she was three years old.
 She has done six different styles of dance – ballet, jazz, tap, hip hop, contemporary, and musical theatre – and did two years of competitive dance.
 In March 2018, she performed in Canada’s Ballet Jörgen’s performance of Anastasia in Estevan.
 Paige has assisted classes at ERDC for the past two years and she taught two classes last year.
 She is excited about the upcoming year and can’t wait to see everyone in the fall!